Hard-hit Countries Step Up Virus Measures As Cases Mount - UrduPoint

 Hard-hit Countries Step Up Virus Measures As Cases Mount

-London, (UrduPoint / Pakistan Point News - 14th Aug, 2020 ) :Countries among the hardest hit by the coronavirus unveiled further control measures Friday to battle rising cases, hitting summer tourism and aspects of everyday life around the globe.
+London, (UrduPoint / Pakistan Point News - 15th Aug, 2020 ) :Countries among the hardest hit by the coronavirus pandemic unveiled further measures on Friday to battle rising infections, as the number of cases worldwide passed 21 million.

 The US Department of Homeland Security said it was extending a ban on non-essential travel through border crossings with Canada and Mexico throughout most of September "to slow the spread" of the disease.